tobixen/getline-extras/tobixen-thoughts.md

 * **investor** - someone depositing money into getline and yielding credit lines to potential borrowers
 * **lender** - an investor that has lended out money
 * **borrower** - someone that owes money to lenders
+* **reputation** - getline 2 doesn't have any kind of reputational scoring system, and probably getline 3 also shouldn't have it.
+In this document, "reputation" is used either to describe factual information displayed about a user (automated warnings if the user has been late, are late on other platforms, graphs displaying performance, etc), user comments and the impression potential investors have on a potential borrower.

 ## Loans
 * **loan** - the word may be a bit overloaded, sometimes "loan" is used for "fixed loan", sometimes "loan" is used for "amount owed".
 Sometimes "a loan" is used for everything a borrower owes to all the lenders, other times only about the part owed to one lender.